Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 where

 Here, the angle factor $f(r,R,\theta , \varphi , s_1, s_2 )$ associated with the spherical harmonics is given by

 where the intrinsic orbital quantum numbers have the values $l_1=l_2=1 $, the intrinsic "magnetic" quantum numbers have the values $s_1 = -1, 0, 1$ and $s_2 = -1, 0, 1$.
 The other parameters have the meanings of the previous section devoted to the gravitation.
 Notice, a simple analysis also shows that Eqs. (\ref{eq390abc}) - (\ref{eq392abc}) derived by using the {\it{non-relativistic}} (Newton) approximation of the unit-field (particle) energy {\it{do not describe correctly the interaction of electrically charged unit-fields (particles)}}.
 That means that the electrically charged unit-fields (elementary particles) are {\it{relativistic objects}} describing rather by the Einstein particle energy than by the Newton particle energy.
-In order to exclude the singularities in Eq. (\ref{eq426abc}) associated with the points $r=0$ and ${\bf{r}}-{\bf{R}}=0$, one should suppose that the electric (Coulomb) {\it{ACs}} ${\phi_{C1}}(\bf{r})$ and ${\phi_{C2}}(\bf{r}-\bf{R})$ are hollow around these points in the bolls of the Coulomb radius $r_0^C$, which could be different in the general case from the gravitational radius ($r_0^C \neq r_0^G$).
-The assumption yields the relativistic electric (Coulomb) interaction (cross-correlation) term with the modified integration boundaries:
+In order to exclude the singularities in the particle self-interaction energy (\ref{eq228abc}) and the cross-interaction energy (\ref{eq426abc}) associated with the points $r=0$ and ${\bf{r}}-{\bf{R}}=0$, one should suppose that the electric (Coulomb) {\it{ACs}} ${\phi_{C1}}(\bf{r})$ and ${\phi_{C2}}(\bf{r}-\bf{R})$ are hollow around these points in the bolls of the Coulomb radius $r_0^C$, which could be different in the general case from the gravitational radius ($r_0^C \neq r_0^G$).
+The calibration of unit-fields by the cut-off of the AC fields around the singular points yields the relativistic electric (Coulomb) interaction (cross-correlation) term with the modified integration boundaries:

 where the electrical (Coulomb) geometrical factor

 is given by

 A simple analysis shows that the radius